Beacon Unitarian Universalist Congregation in Summit

-Beacon Unitarian Universalist Congregation in Summit is a Unitarian Universalist ("UU") congregation in Summit, New Jersey, formally organized in 1908 as The Unitarian Church in Summit.
+Beacon Unitarian Universalist Congregation in Summit is a Unitarian Universalist ("UU") congregation in Summit, New Jersey, United States, formally organized in 1908 as The Unitarian Church in Summit.
 It is active in social justice initiatives and received the Unitarian Universalist Service Committee Social Justice Award in 2010.
 It has also been recognized as an outstanding UU congregation by various UU groups.
 In 2016, Robin Tanner became the Minister of Worship and Outreach.